Long Term Disability Insurance Claim Attorneys Serving Michigan Residents

-Did you suffer an injury outside of work or were you diagnosed with an illness?
-If you purchased an individual disability policy or your employer provides coverage, you can file a claim for benefits.
+Did you suffer an injury outside of work or were you diagnosed with an illness that will prevent you from working for an extended period of time?
+If you purchased an individual disability policy or your employer provides long term disability coverage, you can file a claim for benefits.
 Abell and Capitan Law can handle all stages of the disability claims process, and fight for maximum compensation.
+We help Michigan residents with their LTD claims.

 Many people find it overwhelming to deal with the deadlines and guidelines set by Michigan laws.
 Filling out all the required forms is time-consuming and any missed detail could cost you significant benefits.
 With an experienced attorney by your side, you’ll feel confident knowing nothing will fall through the cracks.